ibm-cloud-docs/account/iam-mfatypes.md

 - You can update the MFA setting for your account by going to **Manage** > **Access (IAM)** > **Settings** > **Authentication** in the {{site.data.keyword.Bluemix}} console.
 For more information, see [Enabling MFA for an account](/docs/account?topic=account-enablemfa#enabling-account).
 - You can update the MFA setting for a specific user in your account by going to **Manage** > **Access (IAM)** > **Users** and clicking the user whose MFA you want to update.
 If you are a new user, use the ID-based MFA option to ensure that your login is secure.
 For more information, see [Enabling MFA for an individual user](/docs/account?topic=account-enablemfa#enabling-user).

-### None
-{: #mfa-none}

-All users log in by using only a standard ID and password, which offers the lowest level of security.
-To increase the level of security for this option, you can disable logging in to the CLI with only a username and password.
-This way, you require an API key to log in to the CLI or users can log in with `--sso`.

-Starting 3 May 2023, by default CLI logins with only a username and password are disabled for all users that have MFA set to **None**.
-This applies to users in new and existing accounts.
-Administrators can opt-out before that date in the {{site.data.keyword.cloud_notm}} console.
-For more information, see [Disabling CLI logins with only a password](/docs/account?topic=account-enablemfa#disabling-cli)
-{: important}

 ### MFA for users with an IBMid
 {: #mfa-options-ibmid}